pipidog/CNLP/README.md

  [Download CNNew10 & Hotel Review](https://my.pcloud.com/publink/show?code=XZ4loB7Z4XtW9zxRlS7LgWWVEuQmc8KrA5DX)

  # Usage:
- * To perform a calculation, just create an instance of corresponding NLP object.
-Then follow the procedure below to complete your calculation (as shown below).
+ * To perform a calculation, just create an instance of corresponding CNLP object.
+Then follow the procedure below to complete your calculation.
- * The order of the following command are not changable.
-However, you can perform each command separately, e.g. if you already performed freq.load_data() in your previous execution, the next time you can simply run freq.run_stat() without doing freq.load_data() again since the method load_data will save a pickle file in work_dir/output.
-The next time you run a subsequent command, CNLP will automatically search for the Pickle file in this folder.
+ * The order of the following command are not interchangable (you cannot perform a calculation without loading the data first, right?).
+However, you can perform each command separately, e.g. if you already performed freq.load_data() in your previous execution, the next time you can simply run freq.run_stat() without doing freq.load_data() again since the method load_data will save a pickle file in work_dir/output and, in a subsequent command, CNLP will automatically load for the Pickle file.
 Similar idea applies to all the other CNLP objects.
- *  Also note that, by defult, you don't have to return anything of variable of each method.
-You will need returns unless you want to further process the data using your own codes.
+ *  Also note that, by defult, you don't have to return any variable of each method.
+You will need these returns unless you want to further process the data using your own codes.
  *  The meaning of each variables can be found in the "doc" folder

  * procedure of a task: